microsoft/FluidFramework/docs/content/docs/deployment/azure-frs.md

 For the further information on how to start recording logs being emitted by Fluid, please see [Telemetry](../testing/telemetry.md)

 The container being fetched back will hold the `initialObjects` as defined in the container schema.
-Please read [Data modeling](../build/data-modeling.md) to see how to establish the schema and use the `fluidContainer` object.
+See [Data modeling](../build/data-modeling.md) to learn more about how to establish the schema and use the `FluidContainer` object.

 # Getting Audience Details